lucashas27/lucashas27/README.md

 - 🚀 I’m currently enrolled on Launchbase Bootcamp from Rocketseat
 - 📚 Studing Technologies: Javascript, HTML, CSS, Node, React.
-- 🖨 Currently working at CI&T as Developer Intern
+- 🖨 Starting in an internship program in February at CI&T as Developer

 <br><br>
 <hr>